 Which reading schemes are used?

-‘Collins Big Cats’ is our main progressive scheme which is used from Reception to Year 6, beginning with picture books with no words, (Lilac Colour Band Level 0) to challenging texts (Pearl Colour Band Level 18) to extend even the more able readers in Year 6.
+‘Collins Big Cats’ is our main progressive scheme which is used from Reception to Year 6, beginning with picture books with no words, to phonetically decodable books (Big Cats Little Wandle) to more challenging texts (Pearl Colour Band Level 18) to extend even the more able readers in Year 6.
 In addition, 'black level' books are provided for children at pre-free reader level.
 These are longer novels aimed at increasing reading stamina and preparing children to become confident, independent readers.
 The scheme provides a high quality, enjoyable, interesting range of fiction, non-fiction, poetry and classic texts.
+When children progress to ‘free readers’, they are encouraged to choose from age-appropriate books from the ‘Recommended Reads’ list.

 We have a wide range of texts for Guided Reading sessions.
-These include ‘Floppy’s Phonics’ for Reception and KS1 which offer a range of fiction and non-fiction books with a clear phonics focus.
-We also use the Rigby scheme for guided reading which again provides a range of text types.
 In KS2 children read a variety of age-appropriate whole class texts such as The Silver Swan (Year 3), Spiderwick Chronicles (Year 4), The Lion the Witch and the Wardrobe (Year 5) and The Boy in the Striped Pyjamas (Year 6) as well as an assortment of other texts.

 How are parents involved in supporting their child with reading?